Create VMs with KVM on Oracle Linux

 6. Scroll down to view the VNC Console.

 If you're quick enough, you will see a menu with the options to Install Oracle Linux or Test this media and Install.
 The Test option will be selected by default after a few seconds.
-The installer will validate the content on the media is good and then start the installer.
+The installer will validate that the content on the media is good and then start the installer.

 bootm